Gadwal: Landmarks

 Gadwal Fort is an imposing structure around which the old town sprawls.
 The fort houses several old temples, the most important of which is Sri Chennakesava Swamy.
-Another well-known temple, Jammulamma, is located west to the city.
+Another well-known temple, Jammulamma, is located west of the city.

 The Priyadarshini Jurala Project is a large dam under construction (as of 2017) near Gadwal.
 It has almost 62 gates, and its power generation capacity is 234 MW.

 Economy

 Gadwal Saree

 Gadwala is known for its handloom zari/jari chiralu (Gadwal sari).
-It was registered as one of the geographical indication from Telangana by Geographical Indications of Goods (Registration and Protection) Act, 1999.
+It was registered as one of the geographical indications from Telangana by Geographical Indications of Goods (Registration and Protection) Act, of 1999.
 They are most notable for the Zari on the saris.
-The sari consists of a cotton body with a silk pallu which called Sico saris.
+The sari consists of a cotton body with a silk pallu which is called Sico saris.
 The weave is so light that the saree can be packed in a matchbox.
 For Lord Venkateshwara Tirumala Tirupati Devasthanam (TTD) Bramhotsavam starts with Gadwala-weaved Pattu Vastralu every year.